Douglas-Cho/autotrading/README.md

 # autotrading

-Placeholder for automatic trading platform code samples.
+Placeholder for automatic trading bots code samples.
+I hope this helps build your own autotrading platforms using the APIs.

 - eBest_Classes_Sample.py:

-A sample class method file to help build autotrading platform using trading API from eBest Securities Co. (a Korean securities company http://www.ebestsec.co.kr/).
+Code snippets from my trading bots using eBest Securities Co. (a Korean securities company http://www.ebestsec.co.kr/).
+The files shows some basic query functions.

+- IbPy_DKC.py:

+Another code snippets from my trading bots using Interactive Brokders LLC. (http://interactivebrokers.github.io/tws-api/#gsc.tab=0).
+The code will show your portfolio status and exit.